Elder Justice Act

 To date, Congress has appropriated no money for implementation of the Elder Justice Act.
 However, the President’s proposed federal FY 2013 budget includes $8 million appropriation for APS demonstration projects.

-For more information on the Elder Justice Act, please refer to the following publications:
+For more information on the Elder Justice Act, please refer to the following links.

 Elder Justice Coalition